FACTBOX-Italy's virus-hit sovereign rating faces triple test in a month

 * Business lobby Confindustria said last week it sees Italian GDP falling by 6% and deficit rising to 5% of GDP in 2020 due to the coronavirus outbreak.
 The debt-to-GDP ratio could spike to 147.2% from 134.8 in 2019.

-* Economy Minister Roberto Gualtieri said last week the business lobby’s forecast on GDP is realistic.
+* Economy Minister Roberto Gualtieri said last week the business lobby’s GDP forecast was realistic.

 * LC Macroadvisor economist Lorenzo Codogno said on Friday he saw increased rating downgrade risks for Italy and other countries.
 Fitch cut Britain’s sovereign debt rating in late March.

-* According to Alessandro Tentori, Cio at Axa, there are no downgrade risks for Italy in the short term, at least while the virus oubreak rages.
+* According to Alessandro Tentori, Cio at Axa, there are no downgrade risks for Italy in the short-term, at least while the virus outbreak rages.

 * In reports published last week, Commerzbank and Kames Capital envisaged for Italy a downgrade to “junk”.